neurohazardous/neurohazardous/_portfolio/hyper-music.md

 You can find it [here](https://github.com/neurohazardous/hyperMusic)

 ## Status
-On going - Finishing up data acquisition and in the middle of data analysis
+On going - In the middle of data analysis

 ## Supervisor
 [Dr Laurel Trainor](https://trainorlab.mcmaster.ca/people/ljt) at the [McMaster Institute for Music & the Mind](https://mimm.mcmaster.ca/)